Paulinus of York: Bishop of Rochester

 Edwin was defeated by an alliance of Gwynedd Welsh and Mercian Angles, being killed at the Battle of Hatfield Chase, on a date traditionally given as 12 October 633.
 One problem with the dating of the battle is that Pope Honorius I wrote in June 634 to Paulinus and Archbishop Honorius saying that he was sending a pallium, the symbol of an archbishop's authority, to each of them.
 The pope's letter shows no hint that news of Edwin's death had reached Rome, almost nine months after the supposed date of the battle.
 The historian D. P. Kirby argues that this lack of awareness makes it more likely that the battle occurred in 634.

-Edwin's defeat and death caused his kingdom to fragment into at least two parts.
+Edwin's defeat and death led to his kingdom fragmenting into at least two parts.
 It also led to a sharp decline in Christianity in Northumbria when Edwin's immediate successors reverted to paganism.
 Widowed queen Æthelburg fled to her brother Eadbald's Kent kingdom.
 Paulinus went with her, along with Edwin and Æthelburg's son, daughter, and grandson.
 The two boys went to the continent for safety, to the court of King Dagobert I. Æthelburg, Eanflæd, and Paulinus remained in Kent, where Paulinus was offered the see, or bishopric, of Rochester, which he held until his death.
 Because the pallium did not reach Paulinus until after he had left York, it was of no use to him.
 Paulinus's deputy, James the Deacon, remained in the north and struggled to rebuild the Roman mission.